w3c/guide/editor/namespaces.md

 This document describes the W3C policy for [XML namespace](https://www.w3.org/TR/xml-names11/) allocation in W3C Technical Reports.
 This document is part a series of documents that describe W3C Technical Report Publication Policies.

-Exceptions to this policy **MAY** be authorized by the Director.
+Exceptions to this policy **MAY** be authorized by the Technical Strategy Lead.

 ## Namespace URIs in Recommendation Track Documents, Group Notes, and other Working Drafts  {#allocation}

 Groups **SHOULD** use namespace URIs that have the characteristics of uniqueness.

-Director approval is **NOT REQUIRED** when a namespace URI in a Technical Report has any of the following forms:
+Technical Strategy Lead approval is **NOT REQUIRED** when a namespace URI in a Technical Report has any of the following forms:

 - `http://www.w3.org/ns/ssss`
 - `http://www.w3.org/YYYY/MM/ssss`